hannahchan/Scaffold.Service/Scaffold/Docs/Logging.md

 - Approval workflows
 - Transactions

 It is possible and many developer do (often naively) use the same logging backend/store to record _Domain Events_ as you would your _Application Events_.
-If your domain requires this kind of logging, it is recommended that you build this into your domain model and persist these _Domain Events_ into a separate data store such the one that contains your other domain objects.
+If your domain requires this kind of logging, it is recommended that you build this into your domain model and persist these _Domain Events_ into the same data store that contains your other domain objects.